peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

 <b>Returns:</b>

  `true` if to use a "simplified" arithmetic; otherwise,  `false` ..
-In the simplified arithmetic, infinity, not-a-number, and subnormal numbers are not allowed, and negative zero is treated the same as positive zero.
+In the simplified arithmetic, infinity, not-a-number, and subnormal umbers are not allowed, and negative zero is treated the same as positive ero.
 For further details, see<a href="http://speleotrove.com/decimal/dax3274.html"> `http://speleotrove.com/decimal/dax3274.html` </a>. `true` if a "simplified" arithmetic will be used; otherwise,  `false` .

 <a id="Precision"></a>
 ### Precision